alissatroiano/MS-1/README.md

 * The font used in this project was imported from [Google Fonts](https://fonts.google.com/)
 ## Media
 ### Jumbotron Image
-* The jumbotron image was copied from [Unsplash](https://unsplash.com/photos/F79aH5eraUw)
+* The jumbotron image was copied from [Unsplash](https://unsplash.com/photos/sOBKKLFVi8M)
 ### Logo
 * The infinity symbol logo was copied from [Font Awesome](https://fontawesome.com/).
 ## Icons

-### User Stories
+### Schedule
-* The photo of "Sarah Solar" in the User Stories section was copied from [Unsplash](https://images.unsplash.com/photo-1549540807-9442299306da?ixlib=rb-1.2.1&auto=format&fit=crop&w=1350&q=80)
+* The photo for "Vinyasa Flow" in the schedule section was copied from [Unsplash](https://unsplash.com/photos/C7xUP_-Q8eI)
-* The photo of Daniel Zen was provided by [Unsplash](https://images.unsplash.com/photo-1549540952-f1a0ff6d3e74?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1350&q=80)
+* The photo for, 'Rooftop Yoga' in the schedule section was copied from [Unsplash](https://unsplash.com/photos/TYk-iqkW0i4)
-* The photo of "Octavia Bliss" in the User Stories section was provided by [Unsplash](https://images.unsplash.com/photo-1516526995003-435ccce2be97?ixlib=rb-1.2.1&ixid=eyJhcHBfaWQiOjEyMDd9&auto=format&fit=crop&w=1350&q=80)
+* The photo for, 'Candelight Meditation,' in the schedule section was copied from [Unsplash](https://unsplash.com/photos/t888K8RWyDQ)

 ### Build
 * The deployment section of this README file was copied from [Medium](https://medium.com/@francoisromain/vps-deploy-with-git-fea605f1303b)
-* The markdown used in this README file was copied from [Github](https://guides.github.com/features/mastering-markdown/)
 * The template used to create this project was provided by [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).

 ## Acknowledgements
 ### Project
 * This project was created as the Milestone 1 Project for [Code Institute's](https://codeinstitute.net) User Centric Front End Development portion of the Full Stack Software Development program.
-* The template used to create this project was provided by [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).
+* The Gitpod template used to create this project was provided by [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template).
 * The syntax for the overlay in the jumbotron image was inspired by [Code Institute's](https://codeinstitute.net) Bootstrap project, 'Whiskey Drop'.

 ### README
-* The format for this README file follows the format provided by [Code Institute](https://github.com/Code-Institute-Solutions/readme-template).
+* The format for this README file follows the format provided by [Code Institute](https://github.com/Code-Institute-Solutions/readme-template)
 * The deployment section of this README file was inspired by [Medium](https://medium.com/@francoisromain/vps-deploy-with-git-fea605f1303b).
 * The markdown language used to write the README for this project was learned by the developer thanks to [Github Guides](https://guides.github.com/features/mastering-markdown/).